-It is our goal for students to have an enjoyable and safe ride to and from school.
-If questions or concerns develop, especially regarding discipline matters, please contact your child's bus driver first as s/he may be able to respond directly to your inquiry with firsthand information.
+Our goal is for students to have an enjoyable and safe bus ride to and from school.
+If questions or concerns develop, especially regarding discipline matters, please contact your child's bus driver first as they may be able to respond directly to your inquiry with firsthand information.
 There may be times when your child's bus driver may not be able to respond directly to your inquiry.
 In situations like this, please make contact with either your child's principal or Richard Beechum, Transportation Director.

 We have high expectations for all of our students.
-Student Expectations on the bus include:
+Student Expectations on the Bus include: